Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 When a server is running, it should:

 - [ ] Sign all signed messages with RSA, PSS padding with 256-SHA.
-- [ ] Reject non-HTTPS and Secure Websocket connections.
+- [ ] Reject non-HTTPS and Websocket over HTTPS connections.
 - [ ] Only accept connections with certificates from their CA.
 - [ ] Reject messages with invalid JSON.
 - [ ] Reject signed messages with invalid signatures.
 - [ ] Reject messages with invalid counters.
 - [ ] Reject file uploads larger than 500 kB.
-- [ ] Commit and retrieve files directly from the "tmp" directory.
+- [ ] Commit and retrieve files directly from the "uploads" directory.
-- [ ] Drop a client or server connection that is behaving strangely.
 - [ ] Log all messages in a secure location.

 ### Client: Startup